RedHatInsights/cyndi-operator/README.md

 ## Implementation

-The operator defines two controllers that reconcile a Cyndi Pipeline
+The operator defines two controllers that reconcile a Cyndi Pipeline:
 * [PipelineController](./controllers/cyndipipeline_controller.go) which manages connectors, database objects and handles automated recovery
 * [ValidationController](./controllers/validation_controller.go) which periodically compares the data in the target database with what is stored in Host-based inventory to determine whether the pipeline is valid